-It appeared that life was being created out of a rock, some chemical liquids, and a weak electrical charge.
+Life appeared to be created out of a rock, some chemical liquids, and a weak electrical charge.

 Wondering about the meaning of all this, he contacted the London Electrical Society, to see if they could make sense of these seemingly impossible experimental results.

-Unfortunately, besides the Society, newspapers quickly caught on to the story, calling this new insect Acarus Crossii and inflamed the populace into a frenzy.
-Crosse was labelled a blasphemer, a devil, a mere man who dared to make himself equal to the creator God by seemingly creating life out of nothing.
+Newspapers quickly caught on to the story, calling this new insect Acarus Crossii and inflamed the populace into a frenzy.
+They labeled Crosse a blasphemer, a devil, a mere man who dared to make himself equal to God by seemingly creating life out of nothing.
 People would flood his neighborhood to mock his work, to damage his property, or to perform exorcisms outside his home.

 In addition to those outraged by the religious implications of Crosse’s experiments, other detractors stated that microscopic eggs must have been purposely deposited in the liquids and that Crosse was deliberately leading the public astray.

-Crosse eventually became a virtual prisoner in his home, rarely able to appear in public without someone decrying him and his work.
+Crosse eventually became a virtual prisoner in his home.
+He was rarely able to appear in public without someone decrying him and his work.
 He died in 1855, still not knowing what, if anything, he had discovered — and still not understanding the world’s vicious reaction to his work.

-The question remains: what, if anything, did Andrew Crosse discover?
-Apparently no modern scientists have seriously attempted to replicate his experiments, leaving us in the dark about what exactly formed in the vials and vessels of a small English laboratory 175 years ago.
+The question remains: What, if anything, did Andrew Crosse discover?
+Apparently no modern scientists have seriously attempted to replicate his experiments.
+What exactly formed in the vials and vessels of a small English laboratory 175 years ago may never be known.